jdee/ios-knob-control/README.md

   It also enters the highlighted mode any time there is a touch down in the control, particularly while being dragged.
 This is analogous to the behavior of the UIButton control, which remains in the UIControlStateHighlighted as long as a touch is down in the control's frame.
-- I finally changed all angular parameters (position, min, max, etc.) to be in (-M_PI, M_PI].
-  The min and max parameters are not currently validated, but they should be in that range.
-- Not all combinations of parameters work at the moment in the demo app, but many of them work if you do it yourself.
+- Not all combinations of parameters work at the moment in the demo app, but most combinations work if you do it yourself.
 The reason is that I always use the same hexagonal knob image in the demo app in discrete mode.
 That could be confusing with a min. and max., so I disabled the circular switch and the min. and max. fields in discrete mode.
 But the